Alumni Student Recruitment Activities

 International Alumni Student Recruitment

-The Alumni Student Recruitment program is looking to expand the number of international alumni volunteers as well as the number of countries covered.
-Alumni who are native citizens or U.S. citizens living outside the United States play an important role in recruiting prospective and admitted students in their country by providing guidance on what to expect from the campus culture, helping students get answers to their questions quickly, and addressing students’ concerns about moving to and living in the United States.
-Volunteers also engage in more traditional recruitment activities, including promoting U-M in their community, attending college fairs to represent U-M, congratulating admitted students in their area, and sharing their alumni perspectives about U-M.
+Alumni who are native citizens or United States citizens living outside the U.S. play an important role in recruiting prospective and admitted students in their country.
+They provide guidance on what to expect from the campus culture, help students quickly get answers to questions, and address students’ concerns about moving to and living in the U.S. Volunteers also engage in more traditional recruitment activities, including promoting U-M in their community, attending college fairs to represent U-M, congratulating admitted students in their area, and sharing their alumni perspectives about U-M.